mentor-pranaya/-Dynamic-Player-Transfer-Value-Prediction-using-AI-and-Multi-source-Data-/Progress.md

 Day 25 Progress (22.09.2025)
 Working on the Multrivariate LSTM Model as some part is left in it also working on accuracy of the model.

+Day 26 Progress (23.09.2025)
+The Multrivariate LSTM Model is about to finish currently focusing on the accuracy of the model.